MetalMagic/filename_randomizer/README.md

 # filename_randomizer
-This is a small python program to randomize the names of all of the files in a directory.
+This is a small python program to randomize the names of the files in a directory.

 I made it because there are times when I'd like to randomize the names of all the files in an image folder or sometimes I just want to randomize one file to avoid a conflict.